wmcbrine/wmcbrine.github.io/tivo/HME.md

 [EVT_RESOLUTION_INFO] | 8     | resolution info event

 Key events are sent to the active resource.
-It is possible to make a different resource active with CMD_RSRC_SET_ACTIVE.
+It is possible to make a different resource active with [CMD_RSRC_SET_ACTIVE].
 Some stream resources are capable of handling some keys directly.
 For example, an audio stream will correctly handle the pause key if it is made active.

 Idle events are sent to the root application stream.